Diamond-Cut Life

 Embracing Our Sphere Of Influence

-January 7th, 2010 · 5 Comments · energy, entertainment, food & drink, global warming and climate change, health & well being, home & garden, nature, spirituality & religion, sustainability, transportation
+January 7th, 2010 · 5 Comments · climate change (global warming), energy, entertainment, food & drink, health & well being, home & garden, nature, spirituality, sustainability, transportation

 Have you ever stared down a paralyzing fear – and gained mastery of it, to where you then walked into your power, your sphere of influence?
 This is my long-promised sequel to Alison Cassandra Barcelona, in which I’ll tell why I feel hope rather than despair about